 Though many contact centers use CRM solutions alongside their contact center software, direct integration offers increased insights and usability.
 Every interaction is automatically recorded into the customer’s history, which is immediately available to agents whenever they contact the business again.
 Agents can access this data on the same screen they use to communicate, quickly addressing new or ongoing concerns without wasting customer time.

-Though contact centers typically focus on customer communication, internal collaboration is just as important.
+Though contact centers typically focus on customer communication, internal collaboration and customer service teamwork are just as important.
 Integrating internal communication tools into contact center software allows every employee to stay on the same page.
 When agents can send a quick message to another agent or supervisor for clarification or assistance, or reach out to a subject matter expert within the organization, they can work more accurately, quickly, and effectively.
 As they increase their first-contact resolution, they can offer better customer service and increase customer satisfaction.

 Internal collaboration tools, such as integrated Glip messaging, can also drastically improve workplace satisfaction.
 Agents can access quick support for escalating interactions or any questions they need answered.
 For new hires, this seamless communication can minimize training time and offer the resources they need to thrive.
 Cloud-based solutions also enable remote work, giving agents the ability to collaborate while working outside of the office.
 As agents feel empowered and heard within the workplace, their increased satisfaction can then improve their customer interactions.